An Ethnographic Study of the Origin of the Tribe and Tribal

 The Esan-fua tradition holds that the origin of the Esan people is traceable to the fifteenth century, when they dispersed from Benin during the reign of Oba Ewuare, to protect their human right and freedom, and as an expression of their rejection of the Benin draconian legislation.
 Okojie used the linguistic uniformity between the Esan language and customs with that of the Bini people to support the Esan-fua school of thought” of Esan people origin (Okojie 1994: 17).
 Providing further insight into this tradition of Esan origin, Okojie opines that, it was the selfishness of the Benin monarchy under Oba Ewuare that triggered the Esan secession from Benin in pre-colonial Nigeria, that is, the demographic and geographical separation of Esan from Benin, as we have it today.

-i.
-Having sexual relations with their wives
+Having sexual relations

-ii.
-Sweeping and washing their houses or compounds; and
+their houses or compounds; and

 iii.
 Making fire and eating cooked food.